 In short, returning citizens often rely on social ties upon release from prison; and extant research suggests that family ties may have a more proximate influence on recidivism through the supply of social control, support, and the momentum for cognitive change that they provide (Berg, 2011).

 Research has found that maintaining visits improves the incarcerated individual’s institutional behavior, reduces the likelihood of recidivism and parole violations upon release, and enhances social support networks (Cotton, 2014).
-In a recent study examining presence and frequency of visitation, Duwe and Clark (2011) found that any visitation reduced the risk of recidivism by 13% and reduced the risk of technical violations by 25% after release.
+In a recent study examining presence and frequency of visitation, Duwe and Clark (2011) found that the risk of reconviction for a felony was 13% lower for visited individuals than for those who were not visited.
 In addition, the findings suggest that when the visits were more frequent, closer to release date, and involved a variety of friends and family members, recidivism risk was further lowered (Cotton, 2014).